Once Brewed

 Once Brewed (also known as Twice Brewed or Once Brewed/Twice Brewed) is a village in Northumberland, England.
-It lies on the Military Road (Northumberland) B6318.
-A motorist arriving over the B6138 from the east will see the place name shield "Once Brewed", while those coming from the west will read "Twice Brewed".
+It lies on the Military Road (B6318).
+A motorist arriving over the B6318 from the east will see the place name shield "Once Brewed", while those coming from the west will read "Twice Brewed".

 Once Brewed lies just south of Hadrian's Wall, which runs along the top of the Whin Sill ridge above the village to the north.
 The Roman fort of Vindolanda is a couple of miles away to the south-east.
 The Roman earthwork known as the Vallum runs right past Once Brewed, adjoining and also overlain by the Military Road.

-Etymology
+Toponymy

 According to a sign in the Once Brewed Youth Hostel, there first was the Twice Brewed Inn, and the youth hostel was therefore called "Once Brewed".
 The "Once Brewed" closed in 2015/6 and was rebuilt as "The Sill".
 The Sill Visitor Centre and café was officially opened by Prince Charles in 2018.